 - 1. The Standards are not intended to reduce or circumvent the requirements of law and current applicable codes.
-Some of these Standards are general, and are intended to be guidelines that must be applied to the local situation.
+Some of these Standards are general and are intended to be guidelines that must be applied to a situation.
 Although these Standards apply primarily to new construction, they also apply to the rehabilitation of existing structures as applicable to the proposed scope of work.
-These Standards may be modified only where the particular characteristics of the site or other local conditions make compliance impractical or undesirable.
-When such modifications are made, additional requirements may be required.
-It is highly recommended that if an applicant is unable to comply with any of the items listed in the Standards, the applicant contact CHFA and/or DOH to discuss. - 2.
+These Standards may be modified when the particular characteristics of the site or other local conditions make compliance impractical or undesirable.
+It is recommended that if an applicant is unable to comply with any of the items listed in the Standards, the applicant contact CHFA and/or DOH to discuss. - 2.
 The Standards are typically revised annually, and due to the evolving nature of such factors as construction means, methods, materials, technology, codes and laws, and CHFA/DOH multifamily financing program requirements, processes and procedures, they may be revised at any time.
 All applications must conform to the Standards current at the time they are submitted.